-My Comment: Don’t be misled to thinking this article is for just SaaS types of businesses.
-There are many tips here that apply to all business in all industries.
+My Comment: Don’t be misled to think this article is for just SaaS types of businesses.
+There are many tips here that apply to all businesses in all industries.
 The “Customer Success” tips (I’ve mentioned these in a past Top Five blog) are invaluable, and I’m sure you’ll find some other great tips from the other topics as well.

 (Groove) These books will change the way you look at customer support.

 My Comment: As a “bonus” to the top five list(I guess that makes it a top six list), I thought you might enjoy this list of Len Markidan’s list of “20 Must Read Books for Anyone Who Does Customer Service.”
 Happy Reading!

 Shep Hyken is a customer service/CX expert, award-winning keynote speaker, and New York Times bestselling author.
 Learn more about Shep’s customer service and customer experience keynote speeches and his customer service training workshops at www.Hyken.com.
 Connect with Shep on LinkedIn.

 Sign up for instant access to Shep’s research report on customer service and customer experience.

 "*" indicates required fields

 © 2023 Shepard Presentations, LLC.
 All Rights Reserved.

 Legal Information | Sitemap | Site by: digitalONDA